michaelseyo/carpark-where/README.md

 Members have to create an account in order to use the system.
 For security purposes, the session lasts for 15 minutes before the member has to login again.

+## Tech used:

+- MongoDB
+- Express
+- React
+- Node

+MUI is used to create the various components and pages for the client.

+For authentication, JWT is used.
+Everytime a member logs in, if the inputs are correct, the server sends a response with the token for the member to access protected routes like the checking of carpark availabilies and the member profile.

 ## Using the API

 ### Backend API: https://my-carpark-api.herokuapp.com/